News | Sign Up | A LEVER FOR SCALE

 • Charges: $992 per capita

 New Hampshire does not levy a general sales tax or individual income tax.
+(New Hampshire reports some income tax revenue because it levies a tax on interest and dividend income.)
 Charges are public payments connected with a specific government service, such as tuition paid to a state university, payments to a public hospital, or highway tolls.

 State Budget Rules:4